 I realized I was going to have to try creating my own recipe for blueberry protein muffins, and I didn’t really know where to begin.
 But I thought to myself, “Challenge accepted!”

-I had recently taken a grain-free baking class with Tea & Jam here in New York City, so I combined those techniques with some from the protein recipes I found online.
+I had recently taken a grain-free baking class here in New York City, so I combined those techniques with some from the protein recipes I found online.
 My first recipe was very similar to this one, only I used additional coconut flour instead of almond meal.
 The recipe was quite good, especially considering it was my first one.
 But using some almond meal makes the muffin a bit more moist, and I prefer it that way.

 The result: delicious blueberry protein muffins, bursting with flavor!
-Perfect with a glass of homemade almond milk.

 With my first attempt at these muffins, I learned a very valuable lesson.
 Protein batter sticks to the pan.
 Even a non-stick pan.
 Even if you grease the non-stick pan.
-So I ordered these great large silicone muffin cups, and I highly recommend you do the same if you will be baking protein muffins or cupcakes.
+So I ordered some large silicone muffin cups, and I highly recommend you do the same if you will be baking protein muffins or cupcakes.
 (I also ordered these smaller silicone muffin cups; they’re great too.)

 A couple of notes for this recipe: